gleitz/howdoi/extension/code-editor-integration/README.md

     }

 The Object values:
-* question contains the user's query
+* question contains the user's query ecapsulated by a single line comment
 * answer contains the three possible answers to the user's query
 * link contains the three possible links to the answer encapsulated by a single line comment

 ## Installation

+First, install howdoi on your machine.

-To install all necessary packages run:
+Then, install all necessary packages:

     npm install